wjeni/uwmath-simulator/README.md

 ## Overview

-A short description of your project!
-Highlight the problem/challenge and how you'll be approaching it.

-This is a website illustrating scenarios during a UW math lecture, with some clickable and interactive gadgets.
+This is a website illustrating scenarios during a UW math lecture, with clickable and interactive gadgets that we attempt to achieve through HTML and JavaScript.

 ### Members
 Mentor: